Roman Wales and England Tour

 Our first stop today will be the imposing Cistercian abbey of Tintern, one of the greatest monastic ruins of Wales.
 It was built by the local lord of Chepstow, Walter of Clare, in 1131 and the family continued to be generous benefactors.
 Although the cruciform church is today without a roof, many of the decorated details are still visible along with ornate doorways and windows.

-Continue to Cirencester, the second largest town in Roman Britain, where we visit the award winning Corinium Museum, home to one of the largest collections of British Roman antiquities in the country.
+Continue to Cirencester, the second largest town in Roman Britain, where we visit the award-winning Corinium Museum, home to one of the largest collections of British Roman antiquities in the country.
 A short distance away is the remains of one of the largest Romano-British villas in the country, Chedworth.
-The wealth of the former owner is displayed in the fine mosaic floors, two bathhouses, hypocausts (central heating), a water-shrine, and luxurious flushing toilet.
+The wealth of the former owner is displayed in the fine mosaic floors, two bathhouses with hypocausts (central heating), a water shrine, and a luxurious flushing toilet.

 Overnight at the Radisson Blu Edwardian Hotel at London Heathrow.
 (B/D)